Naenae railway station: History

 Naenae station opened on 7 January 1946 when a single line of the then Hutt Valley Branch was extended from Waterloo to Naenae.
 The station served as the branch's terminus until the extension to Taitā (then known as Taita) opened fifteen months later in April 1947; at the same time the line south of Naenae was double-tracked.
 Double track north of the station to Taitā opened in February 1953, and the line through Naenae was electrified on 12 September 1953.
 In March 1954, Naenae became part of the main Wairarapa Line when the Taitā to Haywards (now Manor Park) extension opened and the existing Melling to Haywards line closed.

 Naenae Station closed from 14 May 2012 to allow a rebuild of the station to take place.
 The rebuild included a new platform shelter, resurfacing of the platform itself and renovation of the subway connecting the platform to Cambridge and Oxford Terraces.
 A shuttle bus service was provided between Naenae and Waterloo Station on weekdays during peak times.

 The station reopened on 27 August 2012.

-In 2018 automatic pedestrian gates which lock shut were installed as some pedestrians and cyclists ignored the flashing lights on the adjacent level crossing.
+In 2023-4, the Naenae station subway was given a makeover with fresh render/waterproof/paint, lights, CCTV, public announcement system, entry canopies and cultural designs by Len Hetet.